This site requires a more recent version of Adobe Flash Player to function properly.

 LED Chips & Components

-LED Chips & components segment contributes for 21% of value for Cree, accounting for around 35% of its revenues.
+LED Chips & components segment accounts for 36% of Cree's value.
 Cree has been experiencing a downturn in this segment due to significant decline in LED prices.

 Power & RF products

-Cree's Power & RF segment contributes for around 25% to Cree's value.
+Cree's Power & RF segment contributes around 30% to Cree's value.
 This is due to a incremental growth of revenues and high gross margins of Power & RF segment as compared to the LED segment.
-In May 2015, Cree announced its plan to sell-off its Power and RF business, a move that will allow the company to focus individually on its LED and lighting business sectors as well as its power and RF businesses.
-The company also recently acquired Arkansas Power Electronics International (APEI), which will enhance Cree’s market-leading position for SiC power electronics, infusing its Power and RF business with additional intellectual property and applications expertise at the systems level from APEI.
+In 2015, Cree sold its Power and RF business to Infineon for $850 million, a move that allows the company to focus individually on its LED and lighting business sectors as well as its power and RF businesses.
+Till the sale is complete (expected to close in 2017), we consider the Power and RF business (renamed Wolfspeed) as part of Cree's operating segments.

 Lighting market is still unsaturated